sprillo/cs267-project/README.md

 ### src.simulation

 This module exposes a unique function `simulate_msas` which simulates data under a given Markov Chain model of amino acid evolution.
 Our goal is to write an efficient C++ implementation for `simulate_msas`, which should be called from the Python code when `use_cpp_implementation=True`.
-Currently, there is no C++ implementation, so it will error out:
+Currently, there is no C++ implementation, so it will raise an error:

 ```
 if use_cpp_implementation: